 The ACC employ high calibre music staff to give choristers a quality music and choral education.
-The tutors are supported by our wonderful team of professional accompanists who also provide the dedication and love of teaching music to children of all ages.
+Each training group is supported by a team of professional accompanists who also provide the dedication and love of teaching music to children of all ages.

 Daniel graduated from the Australian National University, where he was awarded the Degree of Bachelor of Music with Honours for performance studies in Classical Voice.
 In 2016, he was awarded the Degree of Master of Music by the Royal Welsh College of Music and Drama, majoring in choral conducting.
 Upon graduating he received the Fukisawa Male Voice Choir award for the highest grade for his final Masters conducting recital.